-Kara stated, “I believe one of the most important things we can do for our community is to educate residents about addiction, and recovery.”
+Kara stated, “I believe one of the most important things we can do for our community is to educate residents about addiction and recovery.”

-Lauren Thompson, Recovery Coach
+Lauren Thompson, Outreach Coordinator

 Lauren Thompson is a woman in long term recovery whose perseverance through substance abuse and mental health challenges has allowed her to help others who still suffer.
 After graduating Hall County’s H.E.L.P.
 Court in 2020, Lauren found herself wanting to give back the hope, encouragement, healing, and support that was given to her.
 Lauren says, “a lot of people struggle with recovery because of the absence of a genuine support system and meaningful peer connections.
 I want to be a person who changes that for them.”
 Through J’s Place and other recovery pathways, she has made progress with this goal.
 Lauren has been able to reach many of the men and women who still battle with addiction and other co-occurring disorders, helping them along on their recovery journey.